IBM-Cloud/insurance-toolchain/README.md

 1. Ensure you have 2GB of free memory and space for 5 additional services in your organization.

-1. It is recommended to create a new space in your organization.
+2. It is recommended to [create a new space](https://console.bluemix.net/docs/account/orgs_spaces.html#orgsspacesusers) in your organization.
 This helps grouping the apps and services together in the console.

-1. **To get started, click this button:**
+3. **To get started, click this button:**

   [![Deploy To IBM Cloud](./.bluemix/create_toolchain_button.png)](https://new-console.ng.bluemix.net/devops/setup/deploy/?repository=https%3A//github.com/IBM-Cloud/insurance-toolchain.git)

   Clicking it will:
+  * **instantiate the toolchain** in your IBM Cloud org and space; Provide an unique name for the toolchain and Select an appropriate region and org
   * **create 4 GitHub repositories** with the required source code for all the application components;
-  * **instantiate the toolchain** in your IBM Cloud org and space;
   * **trigger the toolchain**, thereby deploying the selected branches (default to master) for all application components.

+4. Once deployed, Click on the **bot(master)** tile under Deliver >  **Deploy** stage, check LAST EXECUTION RESULT to see the webui link for the bot.

 The toolchain is preconfigured for: